 Valerie Hegarty / Allison Smith / Ben Kinsley / Ross Mantle / Deborah Bright / Emily Newman / Gwenessa Lam / Leo Hsu / Alex Lukas / Erin Mallea / Brandon Boan / Addy Smith-Reiman + Josh Reiman / Dana Clancy / Frances Trombly

-In this exhibition, the ground is the basis for a belief or argument and it is the surface we stand on – the earth or soil – and it is the surface for artmaking.
+In THE GROUND, ground is the basis for a belief or argument and it is the surface we stand on – the earth or soil – and it is the surface for artmaking.
 It is the foil to the figure in the figure-ground structure.
 Paintings and drawings are described as happening on a ground; in etching, the ground is a waxy surface that protects the plate from acid.
 In photography, we look to the foreground, middle ground and background.

 The artists’ work in this exhibition negotiate the meaning of surfaces and what lies below.
 Allison Smith's tiki torches question expectations about turf and home-ground.
 A recent symbol of the 2017 white nationalist rallies in Charlottesville, Smith's torches are cast with paper pulp and skewered with every sort of lapel pin, all designed to take the place of actual political engagement.
 Deborah Bright’s photograph captures the remnants of a stone fence delineating property lines in New England.
 A custom mat indicates the deed of transfer between colonial Europeans; by omission it reminds us of the indigenous peoples from whom the land was originally taken.
 Leo Hsu traces an underground river in Toronto, challenging the viewer to look into photographs of holes and grates and believe what they can't see.
 In (Un)Cultivated by Addy Reiman-Smith + Josh Reiman, a box with a hand-wrought trowel, wild seeds and a book details the pitfalls and benefits of planting them.
 Ben Kinsley’s ambient binaural sound piece recorded a mushroom's perspective at his secret lobster mushroom spot in Colorado Springs.
 Alex Lukas maps the ways that people inscribe their names in trees, cacti, and on rocks in a series of Risograph ‘zines – nature-altering gestures that say, "I am here."